cds-snc/exploration-documentation/ProcessDocumentation.md

 ## Our learnings so far

 ### New enabling conditions
-- Research and and our experience with pilot sprints surfaced the importance of an organizational culture that is open to change and adopting new practices.
+- Secondary research and and our experience with pilot sprints surfaced the importance of an organizational culture that is open to change and adopting new practices.
 - When designing timelines with departments, we found that funding limitations and hiring practices can affect feasibility and slow down timelines – so they need to be taken into account early on.

 ### Value of Explorations